 This project will add a bicycle boulevard on Coleman Ave from Ringwood Avenue to College Avenue.
-The project requires the addition of wayfinding signage, and traffic calming treatments.
-This project received strong support during the public engagement completed for this Plan. this is an option for consideration.
-Note that this project recommendation is not finalized, it is presented as a way for the community to begin to reenvision Coleman Avenue.
+The project requires the addition of wayfinding signage and traffic calming treatments.
+This project received strong support during the public engagement completed for this Plan.
+Note that this project recommendation is not finalized; it is just one option presented for consideration as the community begins to reenvision Coleman Avenue.
 This project will require further study and additional community engagement before it is finalized.